Sangdol/bluecheese/resources/md/en/blog/vimrc.md

 * [Mastering Vim](https://learning.oreilly.com/library/view/mastering-vim/9781789341096/), and
 * [The VimL Primer](https://learning.oreilly.com/library/view/the-viml-primer/9781680500585/).

-_Learning the vi and Vim Editors, 8th Edition_ was good to brush up on my vim skills and _The VimL Primer_ was easy and nice to read to learn vimscript.
+_Learning the vi and Vim Editors_ was good to brush up on my vim skills, and _The VimL Primer_ was easy to read to learn vimscript.

-I was able to access all the books freely thanks to the [O'Reilly membership](https://www.oreilly.com/) that [my employer](https://jobs.zalando.com/de/) provided me.
+I was able to access all the books freely thanks to the [O'Reilly membership](https://www.oreilly.com/) that [my employer](https://jobs.zalando.com/de/) provides me.

-I read needed chapters instead of reading the books cover to cover.
+I checked out chapters that interested me instead of reading cover to cover.
 Reading books with the membership feels like using a music streaming service instead of buying CDs.

 #### vimrcs